dbbs-lab/bsb-core/docs/morphologies/intro.rst

 Distributor configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Each ::guilabel:`placement` block may contain a
+Each :guilabel:`placement` block may contain a
 :class:`~.placement.distributor.DistributorsNode`, which can specify the morphology and/or
 rotation distributors, and any other property distributor: